 WooCommerce get user subscriptions in the user profile section

 The Users Insights user profile section also includes some details about the selected user’s subscriptions.
-It lists all the subscriptions of the user, including the start date, end date and next payment date of the subscription.
+You can get a lists all the WooCommerce subscriptions of the user, including the start date, end date, and next payment date of the subscription.
 It also includes the subscription products, the status of the subscription, as well as a link to the related orders.

 Each subscription links to its corresponding edit page, where you can view and manage all the subscription details.
 This section also includes a “View” link that links to the WooCommerce Subscriptions list, filtered to show the selected user’s subscriptions.

 Exporting the WooCommerce Subscriptions user data

 Your user and subscription data lives in your WordPress database.
 Users Insights collects and organizes this data in a way that is easy for you to manage and make sense of it.
 However, there are many situations when you might want to use different tools and applications to work with your user data.
-This is when the custom export feature of Users Insights comes in handy.
+This is when the custom WooCommerce export subscriptions feature of Users Insights comes in handy.